jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Hunan.md

    ③ Clear color pictures of the front and back of website responsible person’s ID card

-   ③ Official seal of the filing unit (the Verification Form shall be sealed during the process)
+   ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

-   **⑤All color pictures of domain-name certificate involved in this filing**
+   **⑤ All color pictures of domain-name certificate involved in this filing**

-   **⑥Authorization Letter of Hunan (this should be provided when website's responsible person is not the legal person)**
+   **⑥ Authorization Letter of Hunan (this should be provided when website's responsible person is not the legal person)**